How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Michigan

 - Disability hearings with administrative law judges happen by phone instead of in person.
 Some hearings may take place by video conference.

-If you have other questions about how the coronavirus has impacted the way Social Security Disability functions, our disability law firm collected answers to more coronavirus questions on this page.
+If you have other questions about how the pandemic has impacted the way Social Security Disability functions, our disability law firm collected answers to more COVID questions on this page.

 Applying, appealing or defending your disability review, even in unusual circumstances, our lawyers know how to present the information you need to Social Security—so you get the right result for you.